 Nyoka and I were talking about Kaleif Browder the other day.
 I’ve been slowly making my way through his documentary on Netflix and Black’ish referenced him in a recent episode so she wanted to know the full story about him.
 I think she was kinda hoping their quick reference was not true as it sounded so depressing to her.
 (SPOILER ALERT: It was true.)
 This pushed us through a deeper discussion about the criminal justice system and how it is broken, and I thought I’d share that here as well.

 Let’s start with the first part of that: Punishing the crime.
 If you are a privileged white person without an even remote connection to anyone in prison, you can assume that the punishments fit the crimes because it allows you to sleep at night.
-But here is one simple fact that will disrupt that: The Anti-Drug Abuse Act of 1986 outlined more severe punishment for distribution of crack than powder cocaine.
+But here is one simple fact that will disrupt that: The Anti-Drug Abuse Act of 1986 outlined more severe punishment for the distribution of crack than powder cocaine.
 Now, think in your head (especially if you can actually remember the 80s) of someone smoking crack and someone doing coke.
 Crack?
 A black person drug.
 Coke?
 A privileged white person drug.
+Statistically, Coke is the second-most popular drug among Americans.
 Right there – how can we say the punishment fits the crime when the crime is basically THE SAME but has different punishments?

 Here’s the problem though: You are labeled a felon.
 This means you suffer continuing civil penalties, like not being able to live in public housing, not being able to vote in some states, and not being able to get student loans.
 So, you walk out of prison never wanting to go back, but you can’t find a place to live, you can’t get a job because no one wants to hire a felon and you have to check that box, you can’t go to college, and you can’t find a place to live.
+Speaking of getting a job, this can be a challenge for anyone with a criminal record.
+As some companies have even opted to use programs similar to what can be found on sites like www.turningpointdata.com, the idea to sort potential candidates from the ones who may not be suitable for the role/company could be made a lot easier.
 So, while you might never want to go to prison again, your options to survive without criminal activity are slim to none.

 And this is just a small glimpse of the injustices in our criminal justice system.
 I’ve not even touched on the fact that people end up serving time for not being able to pay court fines.
 John Oliver did a great report on that a few years ago, and how being poor basically means your punishments become more severe than someone who has the means to pay court fines.
 We are punishing the poor harsher simply because they are poor.